-Like most festivals in India, Holi, the festival of colours too celebrates good over evil like other Indian festivals and also makes the beginning of spring.
+Like most festivals in India, Holi, the festival of colours celebrates good over evil like other Indian festivals.
+Also marks the beginning of spring.
 There are other reasons that Holi is celebrated.
 To read the traditional story as to why Holi is celebrated, click here.
-Modern day celebrates are more now as fun festival rather than the religious implication.
+Nowadays, celebrations are more as fun festival rather than the religious implication.
 How did colours become such an intrical part of Holi Celebrations?
 It is believed that the use of colour was started by Lord Krishna.

 Lord Krishna and Holi

-Usually the colour powders use these days For the Festival of Colour right from white to purple are usually made from rice or corn flour in which food colours are added to get the correct colour.
-Though not harmful as such, it may cause allergic reaction on the skin for those who may be allergic to food colours, can cause eye infection and irritation.
+Usually the colour powders use these days for Holi right from white to purple are usually made from rice or corn flour in which food colours are added to get the correct colour.
+Though not harmful as such, it may cause allergic reaction on the skin for those who may be allergic to food colours.
+It also can cause eye infection and irritation.
 It may also cause lung and throat irritations.
 Traditionally only Gulal and Abhir powders were used.
 Following the trend to create unusual shades of colours, manufacturers may not follow the strict regulations and include colours like malachite green, gentian violet, rhodamine which are believed to be carcinogenic.
 Some powders may have lead oxide, copper sulphate, mercury sulphite and mold which all are very harmful to the body.

 Play a Safe Holi

 - Use safe natural colours and apply colour to friends and families in such way that it doesn’t get into the eyes, mouth, nose, ears etc.